AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/index.md

 [GraphQL] | `0.22.4`
 [JSON Schemas] | `0.26.5`

-[Source Handlers] provides more information about handlers in the context of API Mesh.
+[Source Handlers] provides more information about handlers in the context of the API Mesh.

 The following example contains a basic mesh file with an OpenAPI source handler.